President Trump & VP Mike Pence Speak At NRA Meeting: ‘We Will End Evil & Protect Liberties At The Same Time’

 “It’s not enough to take actions that make us feel like we are making a difference.
 We must make that difference.”

-Pence’s speech mentioned that President Trump signed a bill to stop school violence, providing two-billion dollars to secure schools and provide safety to the children of the United States.
+Pence’s speech mentioned that President Trump signed a bill to stop school violence, providing $2 billion dollars to secure schools and provide safety to the children of the United States.

 Pence talked about improving instant background checks for gun approval in an effort to keep guns away from the people who shouldn’t have them in the first place.
 The second step of Trump’s plans for gun control is to improve how mental illness is treated in hopes of stopping the mass shootings before they happen.